Read This First

 Prompt 1: Assess the claim that because we can’t open our brains and find the image of our mother, our thoughts are spiritual, indicating we have a soul that will outlive the body.

-The section turns on The Difference Between the “Immaterial” and the “Spiritual” and The Analogy of the Hive and the Bees.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Difference Between the “Immaterial” and the “Spiritual” and The Analogy of the Hive and the Bees in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep The Difference Between the “Immaterial” and the “Spiritual” distinct from The Analogy of the Hive and the Bees.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Difference Between the “Immaterial” and the “Spiritual” distinct from The Analogy of the Hive and the Bees.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 There’s a distinction between “immaterial” and “spiritual.”
 Immaterial simply means something lacks physical form.
 Our thoughts are definitely immaterial – you can’t hold a thought in your hand.
 However, spiritual implies a connection to a higher power or a soul.
 Not being able to pinpoint a thought’s location doesn’t directly connect it to the divine.